 - When contemplating removing a figure who is deemed central to the operation of the company, careful consideration will be needed of the impact of such a loss on the business.

-With thanks to Isobel Whitby for her assistance with this post.
+The author would like to thank Isobel Whitby for her assistance in preparing this post.